Gnome777/capumon/README.md

 ### Description

-Capumon Generation One is not a difficulty hack or a catch-em-all, although it modifies the difficulty of boss trainers and allows for a wider selection of Pokémon.
-This is a reimagining of the first generation by me, essentially answering the question "What if I was in charge of making the Pokémon games?"
+Capumon Generation One is a reimagining of the first generation by me, essentially answering the question "What if I was in charge of making the Pokémon games?"

 For detailed info on all changes, view the [wiki](https://github.com/Gnome777/capumonone/wiki)